This Rapper Tried To Use Neuroscience To Get Over Her Ex

 "I've written a bunch of sad rap bangers — I'd like to write other kinds of songs," she says.

-Follow Skunk Bear, NPR's science show, on YouTube and Facebook.
+Follow Skunk Bear, NPR's science show, on YouTube and Facebook and please fill out our short survey so we can learn more about you and the kind of stories you're interested in.
 Dessa's new book, My Own Devices, was published Tuesday, Sept.
 18. You can watch her perform behind NPR's famous Tiny Desk here: